kencx/keyb/README.md

 ## Similar Tools

 - [showkeys](https://github.com/adamharmansky/showkeys) offers a keybinding popup similar to awesomewm
-- [cheat](https://github.com/cheat/cheat) is a CLI tool to view cheatsheets for commands and hotkeys for just about any topic
+- [cheat](https://github.com/cheat/cheat) is a CLI alternative to view cheatsheets for commands and hotkeys for just about any topic
 - Refer to [shortcut-pages](https://github.com/mt-empty/shortcut-pages), [cheat/cheatsheets](https://github.com/cheat/cheatsheets) for more cheatsheets